robertsglow/-SQL-Analysis-For-Jacobs-Supermart/README.md

 :------------------------------------------|:----------------------------------
 ![](20-(2).png)                               |![](21.png)

-The SELECT statement is used to call our table, it then returns our entire column excluding the Salary column
+The SELECT statement is used to call our table, it then returns our entire column excluding the Salary column which we already dropped

 ![](new_0.png)